Ablikon/Endterm/end/01_social_network_realtime_analytics_solution.md

 ### 2. Pipeline Development

-Our initial focus will be on three critical data pipelines:
+My initial focus will be on three critical data pipelines:

 **User Engagement Pipeline**
 This tracks how users interact with the platform, calculating session metrics and content consumption patterns.
 Events flow from the client SDK through Kafka to Flink jobs that: